Mayurthakre21/AI_powred_browser_detection_extension_for_deepfake_detection/README.md

-﻿# AI powered browser detection extension for deepfake detection Deepfakes are AI-generated synthetic media that can manipulate faces and voices in videos.
+﻿# AI powered browser extension for deepfake detection Deepfakes are AI-generated synthetic media that can manipulate faces and voices in videos.
 This poses risks in misinformation, fraud, and security.
 The objective of this project is to build a real-time browser extension with a deep learning backend that detects deepfake videos and provides users with instant alerts.

 🏗️ System Architecture